Skip to main content

 Divorce Overseas - Expatriate Issues

-Australian Expatriates: Divorce Proceedings
+Australian Expats: Divorce Proceedings

 Divorce is a difficult matter at the best of times and the process is usually made even more complicated if you are an expatriate.
 We have no hesitation in saying that you will absolutely need experienced legal advice either in Australia or in your host country and that you should seek professional advice as early in the process as practicable.
 What follows is a very short introduction to the topic and some of the issues which commonly arise.